Hanshow History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the name Hanshow date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in the settlement of Henshaw in Northumberland, or in the settlement of Henshaw in Prestbury, which is in the county of Cheshire.
 The surname Hanshow belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Hanshow family

 Important Dates for the Hanshow family

 This web page shows only a small excerpt of our Hanshow research.
-Another 139 words (10 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hanshow History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1300, 1628, 1673, 1663, 1608, 1679, 1663, 1618 and 1700 are included under the topic Early Hanshow History in all our PDF Extended History products and printed products wherever possible.